 CHW in Canada

 Canadian Hadassah-WIZO (CHW) is known for the good work that is being done in education, healthcare, and social services for children and women in Israel.
-However, CHW also partners with many different organizations in Canada, and CHW members in Centres from coast to coast participate in these charitable activities.
+However, CHW also partners with many different organizations in Canada, and CHW supporters from coast to coast participate in these charitable activities.
 Here is a peek at a few organizations or initiatives that were recently supported by CHW in our local communities.

 Chanukah Toy Drive

 Scholarship at Mount Royal University

 CHW Calgary Centre has established a scholarship at Mount Royal University to enable a full-time student enrolled in the Bachelor of Business Administration with a minor in Social Innovation and Non-Profit Studies to continue their program.
 The first award was presented in September 2017, in honour of CHW’s Centennial year.

 Terry Horwitz Memorial Bursary

 Since 2009, CHW Edmonton Centre has proudly sponsored the Terry Horwitz Memorial Bursary.
 The Bursary celebrates Terry’s life, and honours her work with children in the early learning years.
 The $1,500 annual bursary is awarded to full-time, second-year students enrolled in the Early Learning and Child Care Program at MacEwan University in Edmonton.
 Terry Horwitz z’l graduated from the program in 2004.